 Make ahead and storage instructions

-Peach crumble can't really be made ahead.
+- Make ahead: You can make the crumble topping ahead and store in the freezer for up to 3 months!
+The peach crumble recipe itself can't really be made ahead.
 It will be at its crispiest, and the fruit will have the best texture if you make it the day you plan to serve it.
 It only takes an hour total!
 You can do it!

-Like most fruit pies and the like, you don't need to refrigerate peach crumble.
-In fact, it will make the topping get soggy.
+- To store: Like most fruit pies and the like, you don't need to refrigerate peach crumble, it can be stored at room temperature.
+In fact, refrigerating it will make the topping get soggy.
 If you have leftovers, cover with aluminum foil, or even a clean kitchen towel, and store in a cool dry place for up to two days.

 FAQ